Nishantsujeet/Instagram_clone/README.md

 # Instagram_clone
-Repo containing the code of instagram Signin Page
+Repo containing the code of instagram Signin Page.
+It is not responsive as the original site.